Animal Behavior & Conservation - MA

 - Generally a minimum of 12 credits of undergraduate courses in psychology, including one course in statistics and one laboratory course in experimental psychology; however students who have a high undergraduate grade point average and high GRE scores but lack full psychology background may apply for admission.
 Such students may be required to take preparatory statistics and experimental courses.

 - Official score report of the GRE (For information on taking the GRE, visit www.GRE.org).
+GRE scores are optional for those students who hold the Advanced Certificate in Animal Behavior and Conservation from Hunter College.

 Two letters of recommendation from appropriate academic or professional sources.